seamlessaccess/SeamlessAccess-web/content/about/community.md

 featured: true
 draft: false
 type: about
-description: "Short description here."
 weight: 2
 heroHeading: 'Community'
 heroSubHeading: ''
 heroBackground: 'images/hero_community.jpg'
 ---

-The SeamlessAccess.org community consists of individuals representing libraries, university IT, researchers, publishers, research collaborations, identity & access federations, and others that support and contribute to  scholarly creation.
+The SeamlessAccess community consists of individuals representing libraries, university IT, researchers, publishers, research collaborations, identity & access federations, and others that support and contribute to  scholarly creation.
 These individuals contribute to working groups that guide our work.
 We will be using this page to feature their contributions and inspire you to get involved.

 # Governance Committee